10 Questions To Ask To Ensure A Successful Accounts Payable Automation Partnership

 As we mentioned previously, any vendor that has worked with a company with a similar profile to yours will be more likely to meet your goals and requirements.
 It might feel like a bit of an overreach, but if they are willing to connect you with one of their existing customers, you should take advantage of the opportunity.
 Don’t be afraid to ask.
 This might not be a common practice for every vendor, but it is certainly a common practice for vendors that strongly believe in their products and services.

 Typically, other companies that have experienced AP Automation success will be eager to share their stories and assist their vendor.
 Why?
 Because these customers understand the value of a strategic partnership that extends beyond a simple software sale.
-The software industry is rife with snake oil salesmen.
 Sometimes, it’s better to speak directly to a customer to see how a vendor succeeded — or how they failed.

 10. How Will You Demonstrate a Successful Accounts Payable Automation Project?